j-gd/movie_mood/README.md

 It makes sense that reviewers' feelings correspond to ratings.
 However, emotions in movies should be less related to reviewers' ratings, as there are good scary movies out there!

 So I built a classifier to differentiate reviewer feelings from plot sentences, and built a sentiment predictor model to test the classifier.
 I computed the accuracy of the sentiment analysis model after the classifier removed either reviewer feelings or plot sentences.
 I found that removing sentences with reviewer feelings (<span style="color:blue">blue bars</span> below) reduced the accuracy of the sentiment predictor much more than by removing plot-related sentences (<span style="color:red">red bars</span> below):

 ![Accuracy of sentiment predictor as sentences are removed](./images/accuracy_sents_removed.png)

 It makes sense: reviewers' feelings are more connected to ratings than feelings in reviews are.

+## Next steps

+* Implement an LSTM model to better differentiate reviewer emotions & emotions in movies
+* Create the emotion-driven movie selection UI

 ## Technical details